kennethslee613/picoCTF2018-solutions/crypto/SpyFi/README.md

 ce046744a8001b55f5031288fc983115ff5affb36c681216a9c51e8f21a58aed691761c8573db4e7ea6b58605dd68fbdbea60e88310e765141901edea32afb0eb08059aee9513523b2d9b83cc2c9f16b77d2745f2588e9e5fe4c80ddc873ee7a50721efe9a5b8ceaf737981c0b7f24abd9232464c345bbe4a91c42c14675fa1b1b8e2c6cddc1b1c40f2ee3f87044598eed89cf57604e0c1f8b077cb586dc25edd5568243e255890c313384b9b027fd8b
 ```

 So the program asks us for input and sends us what looks like cipher text afterwards.
 If we take a look at the source code that they give us, we can get a better understanding of what's going on.
-I'll be looking at snipets of the source code:
+I'll be looking at snippets of the source code:

 ```
 agent_code = """flag"""